Dissolved Gas Analysis

 The condition based method is a starting point for

-previous data it is the default method used in determining
+the absence of previous data it is the default method used in

-transformer health.
-If past data is available a sudden
+determining transformer health.
+If past data is available a

-increase in key gases and the rate of gas production is more
+sudden increase in key gases and the rate of gas production is

-important in evaluating a transformer than the accumulated
+more important in evaluating a transformer than the